-It may seem like you need a degree in physics or a part-time job at the local cinema to know how to buy a projection screen.
 Between case, fabric, size and style options, there are thousands of projection screens on the market for you to choose from.
 We can help.
-Below you'll find a basic guide to selecting a projection screen, along with explanations of various screen styles, materials, and sizes.Read more
+Below you'll find a basic guide to selecting a projection screen, along with explanations of various projector screen options.

 Step 1: What kind of screen do you need?

-Projection screens are available in lots of styles: manual, electric, permanently tensioned, portable and rear-projection.
+Projection screens are available as manual, electric, permanently tensioned, portable and rear-projection.
 Here is a brief description of each of the screen categories and the features that they offer:

 Manual Screens: Manual projection screens are inexpensive and easy to use.
 Operating just like a windowshade, a manual screen is revealed by simply pulling the screen down by hand.
 Like a windowshade, manual screens are prone to the same malfunctions: whipping back into the case too rapidly, wearing out, or rippling.
 To counteract these shortcomings, screen manufacturers have added some special features to manual screens to improve their quality.

-The addition of these features to your manual screen case will improve its quality and longevity, but do add to the price.
-Keep these options in mind when you make your selection.
+The addition of these features to your manual screen case will improve its quality and longevity.

-Electric projection screens are more expensive, but once installed can be operated from the comfort of your chair or podium at the touch of a button or remote control.
-Many electric screens must be hard-wired, but installation is easy with our detailed instructions.
+Electric: Electric projection screens are more expensive, but once installed can be operated from the comfort of your chair or podium at the touch of a button or remote control.
+Many electric screens must be hard-wired.
 Electric screens can be mounted externally to the ceiling with brackets or can be flush-mounted with recessed cases to hide the screen within the ceiling surface.
 For the best viewing surface, tensioned screens are great for keeping the screen material flat and wrinkle-free.

 Choose between tensioned or non-tensioned electric screens: